jennafradin/MSc-Internship/README.md

 The main objective of this internship was to have a better understanding of the mechanisms implicated in orientation discrimination.

 For this, we conducted a psychophysical study using synthetic oriented textures called **Motion Clouds**(MC) who model the distribution of orientation in natural visual scene.
-MC can be easily controlled by playing with different parameters and we decided to focus on 4 differents parameters: the orientation angle **θ**, the orientation bandwidth **Bθ**, the spatial frequency bandwidth **Bsf** and the spatial frequency **Sf**.
+MC can be easily controlled by playing with different parameters and we decided to focus on 4 differents parameters:
+- the orientation angle **θ**
+- the orientation bandwidth **Bθ**
+- the spatial frequency bandwidth **Bsf**
+- the spatial frequency **Sf**

 We shown participant MC and  asked them to report the pattern orientation they perceived using the mouse.

   ![motionCloud](/gif/grating.gif)